sphinx-doc/sphinx/doc/usage/configuration.rst

    A list of regular expressions that match URIs that should not be checked when doing a ``linkcheck`` build.

+   Server-issued redirects that match ignored URIs will not be followed.

    Example:

    .. code-block:: python